boschresearch/FREB-TQA/README.md

 pip install -r requirements.txt
 ```

+Download the `evaluator.py` from https://github.com/ppasupat/WikiTableQuestions/blob/master/evaluator.py and put it into the `code` folder.
+Since this file is written in Python 2 but not 3, we need to make some adapations.
+More specifically:

+1. Comment out codes from line 346 to line 395 (`def main()`)
+2. Replace all occurrences of `ur` to `r` in the `re.sub` function.
+3. Replace `basestring` to `str` in line 112 and delete `long` in line 134.
+4. Comment out line 58-62.

 The repo contains the following folders:

 `dataset`: the source of the evaluation datasets.
 It contains three parts, corresponding to the three robustness aspects proposed.